 Yondu Vegetable Umami is an award-winning, all-purpose umami seasoning sauce.

-If you would like a sample for potential wholesale or other partnerships:
+If you would like a sample, please:

 Honestly, the best way to use Yondu is to add a few spoons to whatever you're already cooking--season to your preference.

 How do I use it?

 Yondu Vegetable Umami is a new pantry sauce that works as a shortcut for building great flavor.

 It's made from slow, triple-fermented soybeans and flavor-rich broth (simmered and concentrated from 8 different vegetables).

 Why is Yondu such a high-impact ingredient to have in your pantry?
 Generations of fermentation knowledge + time + complex umami from vegetables!

 Everyday home cooks and professional chefs alike use our vegetable-umami sauce as an all-purpose flavor hack that doesn't compromise on ingredients.
 Use as a quick way to build flavor.

 - A few spoons of Yondu is a versatile addition to soups, stir-fries, sauces, and marinades for an instant umami boost.